logtail/logtail-nextjs/examples/trpc-app-router/README.md

 - Add the ingesting URL and source token to `.env`
 - Run `npm install`
 - Run `npm run dev`
 - Visit `localhost:3000`.
-Your app should now be logging to Axiom.
+Your app should now be logging to Better Stack.